blossom-babs/keeper-api/note.md

  1. After entering the wrong email, the app crashes and it does not start back up again. ✅ fixed (retained for observation) -->

-1. Authentication: user sign in and sign up
+1. Authentication: user sign in and sign up using social authentication
 2. Associate notes with user
 3. Labels: create, edit, delete, return
 4. Associate labels with notes and users